AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 Note that the rule checks only defining names.
 Usage name occurrence are not checked and are never flagged.

-The rule may have the following parameters:
+The rule may have the following parameters for the ``+R`` option and for LKQL rule options files:

-*
-  For the ``+R`` option:

-*
-  Type=\ *string*
+*Type [string]*
    Specifies the prefix for a type or subtype name.

-*
-  Concurrent=\ *string*
+*Concurrent [string]*
    Specifies the prefix for a task and protected type/subtype name.
 If this parameter is set, it overrides for task and protected types the prefix set by the Type parameter.

-*
-  Access=\ *string*
+*Access [string]*
    Specifies the prefix for an access type/subtype name.
 If this parameter is set, it overrides for access types the prefix set by the ``Type`` parameter.

-*
-  Class_Access=\ *string*
+*Class_Access [string]*
    Specifies the prefix for the name of an access type/subtype that points to some class-wide type.
 If this parameter is set, it overrides for such access types and subtypes the prefix set by the ``Type`` or ``Access`` parameter.

-*
-  Subprogram_Access=\ *string*
+*Subprogram_Access [string]*
    Specifies the prefix for the name of an access type/subtype that points to a subprogram.
 If this parameter is set, it overrides for such access types/subtypes the prefix set by the ``Type`` or ``Access`` parameter.

-*
-  Derived=\ *string1:string2*
+*Derived [string]*

-    Specifies the prefix for a type that is directly derived from a given type or from a subtype thereof. *string1* should be a full expanded Ada name of the ancestor type (starting from the full expanded compilation unit name), *string2* defines the prefix to check.
+   Specifies the prefix for a type that is directly derived from a given type or from a subtype thereof.
+The parameter must have the ``string1:string2`` format where *string1* should be a full expanded Ada name of the ancestor type (starting from the full expanded compilation unit name) and *string2* defines the prefix to check.
 If this parameter is set, it overrides for types that are directly derived from the given type the prefix set by the ``Type`` parameter.

-*
-  Constant=\ *string*
+*Constant [string]*
    Specifies the prefix for defining names from constants and named number declarations, including the object renaming declaration if the renamed object is a constant

-*
-  Enum=\ *string*
+*Enum [string]*
    Specifies the prefix for defining enumeration literals and for the defining names in a function renaming declarations if the renamed entity is an enumeration literal.

-*
-  Exception=\ *string*
+*Exception [string]*
    Specifies the prefix for defining names from exception declarations and exception renaming declarations.

-*Exclusive*
+*Exclusive [bool]*
-    Check that only those kinds of names for which specific prefix is defined have that prefix (e.g., only type/subtype names have prefix *T_*, but not variable or package names), and flag all defining names that have any of the specified prefixes but do not belong to the kind of entities this prefix is defined for.
+   If ``true``, check that only those kinds of names for which specific prefix is defined have that prefix (e.g., only type/subtype names have prefix *T_*, but not variable or package names), and flag all defining names that have any of the specified prefixes but do not belong to the kind of entities this prefix is defined for.
 By default the exclusive check mode is ON.

+You have to use the ``param_name=value`` formatting to pass arguments through the ``+R`` options.
+Example: ``+RIdentifier_Prefixes:Type=Type_,Enum=Enum_``.

 For the ``-R`` option:

-*All_Prefixes*
+*All_Prefixes [bool]*
-    Removes all the prefixes specified for the identifier prefix checks, whether by default or as specified by other rule parameters and disables the rule.
+   If ``true``, removes all the prefixes specified for the identifier prefix checks, whether by default or as specified by other rule parameters and disables the rule.

-*Type*
+*Type [bool]*
-    Removes the prefix specified for type/subtype names.
+   If ``true``, removes the prefix specified for type/subtype names.
 This does not remove prefixes specified for specific type kinds and does not disable checks for these specific kinds.

-*Concurrent*
+*Concurrent [bool]*
-    Removes the prefix specified for task and protected types.
+   If ``true``, removes the prefix specified for task and protected types.

-*Access*
+*Access [bool]*
-    Removes the prefix specified for access types.
+   If ``true``, removes the prefix specified for access types.
 This does not remove prefixes specified for specific access types (access to subprograms and class-wide access)

-*Class_Access*
+*Class_Access [bool]*
-    Removes the prefix specified for access types pointing to class-wide types.
+   If ``true``, removes the prefix specified for access types pointing to class-wide types.

-*Subprogram_Access*
+*Subprogram_Access [bool]*
-    Removes the prefix specified for access types pointing to subprograms.
+   If ``true``, removes the prefix specified for access types pointing to subprograms.

-*Derived*
+*Derived [bool]*
-    Removes prefixes specified for derived types that are directly derived from specific types.
+   If ``true``, removes prefixes specified for derived types that are directly derived from specific types.

-*Constant*
+*Constant [bool]*
-    Removes the prefix specified for constant and number names and turns off the check for these names.
+   If ``true``, removes the prefix specified for constant and number names and turns off the check for these names.

-*Exception*
+*Exception [bool]*
-    Removes the prefix specified for exception names and turns off the check for exception names.
+   If ``true``, removes the prefix specified for exception names and turns off the check for exception names.

-*Enum*
+*Enum [bool]*
-    Removes the prefix specified for enumeration literal names and turns off the check for them.
+   If ``true``, removes the prefix specified for enumeration literal names and turns off the check for them.

-*Exclusive*
+*Exclusive [bool]*
-    Turns of the check that only names of specific kinds of entities have prefixes specified for these kinds.
+   If ``true``, turns of the check that only names of specific kinds of entities have prefixes specified for these kinds.

 If more than one parameter is used, parameters must be separated by commas.